• Skip to primary navigation

 What is traditionally served with latkes?

-When you’re ready to serve, top with velvety brown gravy, savory sour cream or sweet apple sauce.
+When you’re ready to serve, top with Velvety Brown Gravy, savory sour cream or sweet Homemade Apple Sauce.

 There you go.
 Delicious gluten free potato latkes.
 And if you have any questions, please reach out to me in the comments or shoot me an email, and I’ll respond ASAP!